 Let’s say that we’d like to archive the Badges table and in the process make it a read-only.
 We would do this by first creating a new filegroup and then proceed to add a new datafile into it.

-adding a filegroup and a datafile
+Adding a filegroup and a datafile

 Adding a filegroup and a datafile is actually quite straightforward.
 First you create the filegroup, then you add a datafile to that filegroup.
-In the example below, we’ll create filegroup called ReadOnlyFG and then add a file called StackOverflow2013_Archive.MDF to it.
+In the example below, we’ll create a filegroup called ReadOnlyFG and then add a file called StackOverflow2013_Archive.MDF to it.

 ALTER DATABASE StackOverflow2013 ADD FILEGROUP ReadOnlyFG; ALTER DATABASE StackOverflow2013 ADD FILE ( NAME = ArchivedTables , FILENAME = 'F:\Data\StackOverflow2013_Archive.MDF' ) TO FILEGROUP ReadOnlyFG;